LandonTClipp/LandonTClipp.github.io/docs/blog/posts/analyzing-go-heap-escapes.md

 ```
 </div>

 This is because Rust does not automatically allocate memory, while Go does.
 This is a tradeoff that Go has made for the benefit of a simpler developer experience.
 If Go were to adopt a lifetime annotation syntax, theoretically it could allow the compiler to make more informed decisions about whether or not a local variable needs to escape to the heap.
 If we're telling it that its lifetime is equal to `y`, then the compiler will decide based off of what `y`'s lifetime is doing.
 This could provide much more intelligence around the other more confusing behavior surrounding interfaces (and maybe even reflection).
+It could also enable the compiler to disallow any operations that would violate the lifetime we specified.
+This would reduce the flexibility granted by the garbage collector, but we could avoid its cost.

 ### Parting thoughts